SFI PhysMet

 PhD/postdoc positions and master projects available

-We are looking for competent and motivated candidates:
+We are looking for competent and motivated candidates.

-The first PhD candidates started working at SFI PhysMet in 2021.
-See presentations of their projects here.
-Recruitment of more PhD-students and postdocs continue in 2022.
 Contact the centre management for information on more positions.
 We also have projects available for motivated Msc students!
 More information on recruitment and student projects here.

 Would you drive a car made of recycled materials?